kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 ./kustomize edit set namespace ${GITHUB_REF#refs/heads/}
 ```

-But this'll error as there's no namespace defined - so we need to add a creation of a namespace
+But this will error as there's no namespace defined.
+So we need to add a creation of a namespace

 ```console
 kubectl create namespace ${GITHUB_REF#refs/heads/} || true
 ```